 We are not persuaded that UMG's other purported evidence of Veoh's actual or apparent knowledge of infringement warrants trial.
 First, UMG points to the tagging of videos on Veoh's service as "music videos."
 Relying on the theory rejected above, UMG contends that this demonstrates Veoh's knowledge that it hosted a category of infringing content.
 Relatedly, UMG argues that Veoh's purchase of certain search terms through the Google AdWords program demonstrates knowledge of infringing activity because some of the terms purchased, such as "50 Cent," "Avril Lavigne" and "Britney Spears," are the names of UMG artists.
 However, artists are not always in exclusive relationships with recording companies, so just because UMG owns the copyrights for some Britney Spears songs does not mean it owns the copyright for all Britney Spears songs.
-Indeed, 50 Cent, Avril Lavigne and Britney Spears are also affiliated with Sony-BMG, which gave Veoh permission to stream its videos by these artists.
-Furthermore, even if Veoh had not had such permission, we recognize that companies sometimes purchase search terms they believe will lead potential customers to their websites even if the terms do not describe goods or services the company actually provides.
-For example, a sunglass company might buy the search terms "sunscreen" or "vacation" because it believed that people interested in such searches would often also be interested in sunglasses.
-Accordingly, Veoh's search term purchases do little to demonstrate that it knew it hosted infringing material.

-17 U.S.C. § 512(c)(3)(B)(i)
+Indeed, 50 Cent, Avril Lavigne and Britney Spears are also affiliated with Sony-BMG, 17 U.S.C. § 512(c)(3)(B)(i)